PERIPHERAL NEUROPATHY TREATMENT

 - Complex regional pain syndrome or RSD

 These symptoms can occur independently or all together.
-Until recently, there have been no effective treatments for peripheral neuropathy.
+Until recently, there have been no effective treatments for peripheral neuropathy foot pain.
 Most doctors told patients they would have to live with the pain, or prescribed Lyrica (pregabalin) or Neurontin (gabapentin) which were medications for epilepsy and seizures.
 Other drugs that have been tried with limited results are Elavil (amitriptyline), other antidepressants and opiate pain killers in some patients.
 Side effects of these drugs are numerous, including nausea, drowsiness, headaches, dizziness, gas, diarrhea, constipation, insomnia, dry mouth, blurred vision, weight gain, swelling, difficulty concentrating, memory loss, mood change, depression, hallucinations, delusions, suicidal ideations, and many, many more.

 Infinite Wellness Center has several solutions for diabetic nerve pain and other neuropathies without the use of addictive medications or painful surgeries.
-We are now offering an exciting new treatment for neuropathy developed by some of the top Pain Medicine Specialists in the country that is safe and highly effective for most people – even diabetics.
+We are now offering an exciting new neuropathy Treatment developed by some of the top Pain Medicine Specialists in the country that is safe and highly effective for most people – even diabetics.
 We use a combination of Integrated Nerve Blocks and Electronic Signal Treatment.
-Some patients also benefit from physical therapy, vibration therapy, cold laser treatment (low level laser), or nutritional support such as PercuraTM, which is a medical food supplement available by prescription only.
+Some patients also benefit from physiotherapy, vibration therapy, cold laser treatment (low level laser), or nutritional support such as PercuraTM, which is a medical food supplement available by prescription only.
 We have had excellent results treating these symptoms which have had very few treatment options in the past.

 - Direct trauma